Citation, DOI & article data

 See main article: grading of pancreatic injuries.

-It is uncommonly (<10%) an isolated injury and other organs that are also injured include:
+It is uncommonly (<10%) an isolated injury and other organs that are also injured include (in decreasing order of frequency 7):

-- ERCP can also be used to image the pancreatic duct and any associated injury, although it's main role is to provide access to stent the pancreatic duct when injury is confirmed by MRCP
+- ERCP can be used to image the pancreatic duct and any associated injury, although its main role is to provide access to stent the pancreatic duct when injury is confirmed by MRCP

 - hypodense laceration or comminution of the pancreatic parenchyma